sranka/jdbcimage/README.md

 # jdbcimage tool
 Quickly exports/imports user schema's tables to/from a binary file using JDBC and Kryo.
 Supports Oracle, MSSQL, MySQL/MariaDB and PostgreSQL databases.
 Typically, a zip file is exported from one database to be imported to another database, possibly of a different type and vendor.
-The target database must already have tables created, so that the data can be imported in there.
-The tool ignores missing tables and columns when importin the data.
+The target database must already have schema (tables) created, the data are imported into an existing schema.
+The tool ignores missing tables and columns when importing the data.

 ## Quick Start
 1. Build the project using maven